dev-jam/opensesame-plugin-audio_low_latency/opensesame_plugins/audio_low_latency_play_start/audio_low_latency_play_start.md

 **Note:** this is a multi-threaded background item, it will immediately advance to the next item, it will **NOT** wait for the playback to finish.

-Audio Low Latency Play Start options:
+Audio Low Latency Play Start parameters:

 - *Audio Filename* path to the audio file.
 - *Duration* in ms or string 'sound'.